valentina1702/datainternship/README.md

 - Visualization of choice:
 ### For viewing the app with the visualizations:
 Either:
-- You can go the link displayed after the secon-last code chunk is executed
+- You can go the link displayed after the second-last code chunk is executed

 Or:
 - You can do it inline using the last code chunk